Format Php Code in Visual Studio Code (WordPress Coding Standards)

 composer require --dev dealerdirect/phpcodesniffer-composer-installer

-The second command should automatically link the WordPress coding standards to phpcs, however you may also need to do it manually, by locating the wpcs folder.
+The second command should automatically link the WordPress coding standards to phpcs, however, you may also need to do it manually, by locating the wpcs folder.
 Run the following command (replace {Username} with the correct profile name, e.g. John):

 C:\Users\{Username}\AppData\Roaming\Composer\vendor\bin\phpcs --config-set installed_paths C:\Users\{Username}\wpcs

-Now, when you run again the phpcs -i info command, you should see the WordPress coding standards in the list of installed coding standards.
+info command, you should see the WordPress coding standards in the list of installed coding standards.

 Environment Variables

-If you use Windows, you should double check whether php sniffer has been added to your list of environmental variables.
-In the search menu, type settings and then in the settings search bar type “env”, then click at “edit the system environment variables” => environment variables.
-From the system variables bar double click on Path and add an entry abouth php sniffer if it is missing.
-It should look something like this:
+If you use Windows, you should double-check whether a PHP sniffer has been added to your list of environmental variables.
+In the search menu, type settings, and then in the settings search bar type “env”, then click on “edit the system environment variables” ⇒ environment variables.
+From the system variables

 Environmental variables